Ohio State Azure

 Microsoft Azure is currently being reviewed by our security team.
 At this time, no Personal Health Information (PHI) may be stored in Microsoft Azure.

 How do I get assistance with questions about Azure?

-Email Azure Service Owner Danny Williams with feedback or questions.
+Email Azure Service Owner Brant Thomas with feedback or questions.
 Emails will be addressed in a timely manner.